achushri07/Trade-Sentiments-Analysis/README.md

 # Trade and Sentiments Analysis

 The PowerBI project file is attached in this repository.
-Do check it out for the in depth insights and analysis of the datasets attached
+Do check it out for the in depth insights and analysis.